CaptainProton42/captainproton42.github.io/HOME.md

 categories: [Tutorials & Demos, Games, Other projects]
 ---

 Hello, my name is John.
-I am a scientific computing student from Germany with a passion for gamedev and open source.
+I'm a scientific computing student from Germany with a passion for gamedev, computer graphics and open source.
 Here you can find all the neat stuff I 've worked and am working on.

 <div class="row">
   <div class="col s12">